About the Immigration Act 2014

 If you have any questions about how to access Home Office Immigration data through Cifas, either as an existing Cifas member or as a CIP user, please contact us at:firstname.lastname@example.org.

-Guidance for industry
+Guidance for organisations

 The Financial Conduct Authority (FCA) have supplied a one minute guide to banks and building societies on the requirements of the Act.
 Cifas and the FCA have also signed a Memorandum of Understanding explaining how our two organisations will work together in order to support the successful implementation of the Act.
 You can read a copy of this here.